NWChemEx-Project/DeveloperTools/docs/source/resources/development_workflow.rst

 Basic C++ setup
 ===============

+These instructions really only apply if you are working in a repository that is directly linked into NWChemEx-Project/NWChemEx.
+If you are writing C++ modules as plugins, i.e., outside the core stack, you should follow the instructions here (TODO: add link).

 It is strongly recommended that you make a toolchain file with all of your compilation options.
 It's conventional to call this file ``toolchain.cmake`` and we'll put it just inside the NWChemEx workspace.